FxPiGaAo/FxPiGaAo.github.io/architectureTips.md

 again, it will have a hit in the **SA**, which gives process A a stale value.
 Memory consistency is broken, oops!

 So how to fix this?
 The first way is to never allow two processes to share a cache.
 Execute a cache Flush every time a context switch happens.
 This seems to be super expensive.
-The second way and most popular way is always to let memory at the same **PA** be mapped into the same set.
+The second and most popular way is always to let memory at the same **PA** be mapped into the same set.
 This could be achieved by only using the bits that don't need to be translated in **VA**, which are the page offset bits.
 Free lunch?
 Not a chance.
 This limits the cache line size to be smaller than or equal to the page size.
 As modern processor's capacity grows, while the